ML-Enabled Deformable Matched Filters for Band-Limit Compensation in Free-Space Optics: Discussion

-In this paper we demonstrated a neural network-assisted deformable matched filter framework for CAP modulation in a bandwidth-constrained optical communication system.
+In summary, in this paper we demonstrated a neural network-assisted DMF framework for CAP modulation in a bandwidth-constrained optical communication system.
 Unlike conventional approaches that replace analytical receiver structures with black-box machine learning models, the proposed method learns residual corrections to theoretically optimal matched filters based on a compact set of 16 physically motivated signal features.
 This hybrid strategy combines the reliability of classical communication theory with the adaptability of data-driven optimisation.
-The feature-based adaptation framework could be extended to jointly optimise transmit and receive filters in systems where both link endpoints are adaptive.
 By learning adaptive corrections to matched filters rather than replacing them entirely, the proposed approach achieves robust performance improvements while maintaining the ability to gracefully degrade to conventional operation when conditions are favourable.
 Experimental validation used hardware-in-the-loop transmission to demonstrate substantial performance improvements under bandwidth-limited channel conditions.
 Under moderate constraints ($\omega_n \in [0.65, 0.75]$), consistent improvements up to 50\% are observed.
-Importantly, when channel conditions are favourable ($\omega_n \geq 0.85$), the network gracefully defaults to conventional matched filtering, eliminating the risk of performance degradation.
+Importantly, when channel conditions are favourable ($\omega_n \geq 0.85$), the network gracefully defaults to CMFs, eliminating the risk of performance degradation.